Freshman Admission Criteria

-The test optional policy provides a level of flexibility and removes a barrier that many students are facing due to testing center closures and cancellation of scheduled exams.
+The test optional policy provides a level of flexibility and removes a barrier that many students are facing.
 Our team of Admissions experts are prepared to review each applicant carefully to ensure they meet our admission requirements.

 State of Texas Uniform Admissions Policy

 Texas Education Code (TEC) 51.803-51.809 (State of Texas Uniform Admission Policy

 ) requires that all students meet one of the following college readiness standards in order to be eligible for consideration at a Texas Four-Year Public Institution.

 Successfully complete the recommended or advanced/distinguished high school program or complete the portion of the program that was available to them; or

 Successfully complete a curriculum that is equivalent in content and rigor to the recommended or advanced/distinguished high school program at a high school that is exempt from offering such programs; or

 Satisfy the College Readiness Benchmarks on the SAT or ACT assessment

 SAT: A minimum score of 480 on the Evidenced-Based Reading and Writing (EBRW) test and a minimum score of 530 on the mathematics test (no combined score)

 ACT: 18 English, 22 Reading, 22 Mathematics and 23 Science